|

 He was a fearsome intimidator.
 It was in Italian Harlem that he had

 gotten his first glimpse of the Mafioso life.
-But East New York, Brooklyn, was the terrain
+But Johnny Boy joined the street action,

 running errands for the burly, slick- suited tough guys, brandishing a new